soar-robotics/Simu5G/README.md

 3. Type ". setenv".
 This will add the Simu5g/bin directory to the PATH environment variable.
 4. Type "make makefiles".
 This should generate the makefiles.
 5. Type "make" to build the Simu5G executable (debug version).
 Use "make MODE=release" to build release version.
-6. Run an examples by changing into one of the directories under 'simulations/NR', and executing "./run"
+6. Run examples by changing into one of the directories under 'simulations/NR', and executing "./run"

 #### Troubleshooting:
 :bulb: After importing the Simu5G to OMNet++, you should change the preferences with "**inet**" from "**inet4**".